Skip to main content

 1. Local Preview: Run npx react-email dev to launch the preview server at http://localhost:3000.
 Inspect compiled output across multiple viewport widths.

-2. CSS Inlining Verification: Open browser DevTools.
-Confirm zero external <link> or <style> blocks remain in the rendered HTML.
+2. CSS Inlining Verification: Open browser DevTools on the preview.
+Confirm zero external <link> or unresolved <style> references remain in the rendered HTML.

-3. Staging Delivery: Route test payloads to Mailtrap or a dedicated staging inbox.
+3. Staging Delivery: Route test payloads to Mailpit or a dedicated staging inbox, following the setup in running local email previews with Mailpit.
 Verify MIME boundaries and Content-Type: text/html headers.

 Production Checklist